Ternunda/fredboat.com/public/markdown/faq.md

 # (Very) Frequently Asked Questions

 ## How do I play music with the bot?
 Please read this fine manual.
-Specifically the part with the [music commands](https://fredboat.com/docs/index#music-commands).
+Specifically the part with the music commands.

+## My server isn't showing up when I try to add the bot via the link.
+First, make sure you log in with your Discord Credentials at discordapp.com.
+Also, if you are not the server owner, ensure you have the "Manage Server" permission.
+You can not add the bot without it.

-## How do I add an entire playlist to the queue?
+## How do I add an entire playlist or livestream to the queue?
-Simply link a playlist with the following syntax:
+Simply link a playlist or livestream with the following syntax:

 ```
-;;play <url-to-playlist>
+;;play <url-to-playlist-or-livestream>
 ```

 ## How do I restrict music commands to a specific channel or role?